 The teaching takes place over two terms, from September to June.

 Full-time students take 20 weeks of lectures, plus dissertation/literature review and examination periods over one year.

-Part-time students take 20 weeks of lectures, plus literature review/dissertation and examination periods spread over one year and three months.
+Part-time students take 20 weeks of lectures, plus literature review/dissertation and examination periods spread over two years and three months.

 Part-time students complete all modules over the course of four terms, from September to June, before undertaking their literature review/dissertation.

-Part-time students who successfully pass all the taught modules during the main exam sessions will finish the programme in December, when they submit their literature review/dissertation.
+Part-time students who successfully pass all the taught modules during the main exam periods will finish the programme in December of the second year, when they submit their literature review/dissertation.
 Part-time students who successfully pass all the taught modules in August submit in March of the following year.